cardillan/mindcode/doc/syntax/PERFORMANCE-TIPS.markdown

 # Conditions

-At this moment, Mindcode produces suboptimal code for conditions employing boolean operators.
+At this moment, Mindcode produces suboptimal code for conditions using boolean operators.
 For example, this code

 ```Mindcode
 if x > 0 and x < 10 then